axuno/Volleyball-League/README.md

 ## What is it?
 Volleyball League is a platform that brings everything necessary to organize and to run a league.
+This is the 4th generation of the software developed over the last 20 years and a complete re-write.

 ## Features